jcardenasc93/zemoga_datasets/README.md

 ### Browse datasets

-The interface asks to the user to select a dataset to browse, when the user selects a dataset then another view is rendered, that is the _fetch_ view, where the user browse the dataset linked data specifying a namespace, database, table and finally a column to lookup for related datapoints.
+The interface asks the user to select a dataset to browse, when the user selects a dataset then another view is rendered, that is the _fetch_ view, where the user browse the dataset linked data specifying a namespace, database, table and finally a column to lookup for related datapoints.

 ![desire-arch](https://github.com/jcardenasc93/zemoga_datasets/blob/main/project_images/user_guide4.png)